sourceduty/Cluster_Computing/README.md

 On the other hand, industrial computers are specifically built for extreme conditions and long-term reliability.
 Designed to withstand harsh environments, including temperature fluctuations, humidity, and physical stress, these systems are perfect for mission-critical applications like factory floors, outdoor environments, or continuous 24/7 operations.
 The Advantech ARK-1124H, for example, is a rugged industrial computer known for its durability and ability to handle extreme conditions, such as high vibrations and temperatures.
 Industrial computers like these typically have an expected lifespan of 7 to 10 years, thanks to their heavy-duty construction and the ability to operate in extreme environments.
 While they are more expensive and may consume more power, their longevity and reliability make them ideal for industries where uptime is critical.

-In conclusion, the best computer for long-term use depends on the specific environment and use case.
-For environments that demand low noise and maintenance-free operation with moderate processing power, a fanless computer like the Intel NUC is a solid choice with an expected lifespan of 5 to 7 years.
-However, for more rugged and demanding conditions that require continuous operation and high reliability, an industrial computer like the Advantech ARK-1124H would be the better option, with a lifespan of 7 to 10 years.
-Ultimately, the decision comes down to balancing performance, durability, and energy efficiency based on the specific needs of the user.

 #
 ![Cabling](https://github.com/user-attachments/assets/ad127b0a-7e06-4fa1-acd0-8dbff977e6d6)